PantherFlow Best Practices

 If, after implementing them, your query is still running slowly:

-Check the number of returned rows to see how much data you're querying—if it's a large amount of data, it is likely expected for it to take a while.
+* If the query completes, see the number of returned rows to understand how much data you're querying—if it's a large amount, it's likely expected that it would take a while.

 Learn more about [available time functions here](https://docs.panther.com/functions#date-time).